 What Is Basal Cell Carcinoma?

-Cancer of the skin is the most common of all types of cancer.
+Cancer of the skin is the most common of all types of cancer and include basal cell carcinoma (BCC), squamous cell carcinoma (SCC), and melanoma.
 Basal cell carcinoma accounts for 8 out of 10 skin cancers and usually develops on areas exposed to the sun, such as the head, face and neck, but they can occur anywhere.
 It affects people of all ages.

 This type of cancer tends to grow slowly and it’s very rare for basal cell carcinoma to spread to nearby lymph nodes or to distant parts of the body.
 Nevertheless, because it can invade and cause significant destruction of surrounding tissues and bone beneath the skin, it is still considered malignant.
 Over fifty percent of the people diagnosed with one basal cell cancer will develop a new skin cancer within five years.